-Reconciliation of Operating Loss to Net Cash Used in Operating Activities Operating loss \$ (660,758) Adjustments to reconcile operating loss to net cash used in operating activities: Depreciation and amortization 74,434 Changes in operating assets and liabilities: Increase in accounts receivable (66,646) Decrease in inventories 1,487 Decrease in Medicaid supplemental program receivable 46,497 Increase in prepaid expenses and other assets (16,506) Decrease in estimated third-party payor settlements 53,732 Decrease in accounts payable and accrued liabilities (6,750) Increase in net pension liability 189,044 Increase in employee compensation and related benefit liabilities 11,987 Increase in compensated absences 4,255 Increase in estimated third-party payor settlements 3,356 Decrease in postemployment health benefit liability (11,480) Decrease in deferred inflows of resources - pension (86,961) Increase in deferred outflows of resources - pension (85,673) Decrease in deferred inflows of resources - OPEB (19,152) Decrease in deferred outflows of resources - OPEB 39,021 Total adjustments 130,645 Net cash used in operating activities \$ (530,113) Supplemental Disclosures of Noncash Operating, Capital, Financing and Investing Activities Unrealized gain on investments \$ 6,538 Amounts related to acquisition of capital assets in accounts payable and accrued liabilities 35,299 Lease obligations incurred for lease assets 2,898
+2024 2023 Reconciliation of Operating Loss to Net Cash Used in Operating Activities Operating loss \$ (816,277) \$ (660,758) Adjustments to reconcile operating loss to net cash used , , , , in operating activities Depreciation and amortization 87,748 74,434 Changes in operating assets and liabilities Accounts receivable 21,043 (66,646) Inventories (1,997) 1,487 Medicaid supplemental programs receivable 390,883 46,497 Prepaid expenses and other assets (1,306) (16,506) Estimated third-party payor settlements receivable 2,839 53,732 Accounts payable and accrued liabilities 31,651 (6,750) Net pension liability (108,797) 189,044 Employee compensation and related benefit , liabilities (11,315) 11,987 Compensated absences 5,595 4,255 Estimated third-party payor settlements payable 13,456 3,356 Postemployment health benefit liability 22,522 (11,480) Deferred inflows of resources - pension (1,192) (86,961) Deferred outflows of resources - pension 71,312 (85,673) Deferred inflows of resources - OPEB (1,036) (19,152) Deferred outflows of resources - OPEB (17,247) 39,021 Total adjustments 504,159 130,645 Net Cash Used in Operating Activities \$ (312,118) \$ (530,113) Supplemental Disclosures of Noncash Operating, Capital, Financing, and Investing Activities Unrealized gain (loss) on investments \$ (12,378) \$ 6,538 Amounts related to acquisition of capital assets in accounts payable and accrued liabilities \$ 53,457 \$ 35,299 Lease obligations incurred for lease assets \$ 2,544 \$ 2,898

-Note 1: Organization and Mission
+Note 1.
+Organization and Mission

-Harris County Hospital District d/b/a Harris Health System, (the System), a component unit of Harris County, Texas, was created by authorization of the legislature of the State of Texas and subsequent approval by the voters of Harris County, Texas, in November 1965.
+Harris County Hospital District d/b/a Harris Health (System), a component unit of Harris County, Texas, was created by authorization of the legislature of the State of Texas and subsequent approval by the voters of Harris County, Texas, in November 1965.
 The System provides patient care to the indigent population of Harris County and receives property taxes levied by Harris County for the provision of this care.
-The System operates two acute care hospitals and a psychiatric unit, with a total of 617 licensed beds.
-The System also operates 16 primary care health clinics including the nation's first free-standing HIV/AIDS treatment center; three large multi-specialty clinics; four same day clinics; a free-standing dental center; a dialysis center; a outpatient gastroenterology endoscopy center; seven homeless shelter clinics; and a mobile immunization and medical outreach program.
-The System is exempt from federal income taxes.
+Harris Health operates two acute care hospitals with a total of 617 licensed beds.
+The System also operates a large outpatient services care platform that includes 16 primary care health centers, seven homeless shelter health clinics, four large multi-specialty clinics, three same day clinics, an urgent care clinic, a freestanding dental center, and a mobile immunization and medical outreach program.
+Through a cooperative arrangement with Harris County, Harris Health also provides the correctional healthcare services within the Harris County Jail, which is the third largest jail in the U.S. The System is exempt from federal income taxes.

-The System is a component unit of Harris County, Texas (legally separate from Harris County, Texas) since the members of the System's governing board are appointed by the Harris County Commissioners' Court.
+The System is a component unit of Harris County, Texas (legally separate from Harris County, Texas), since the members of the System's governing board are appointed by the Harris County Commissioners' Court.
 The Harris County Commissioners' Court approves the System's tax rate and annual operating and capital budget.
-Harris County, Texas does not provide any funding to the System, hold title to any of the System's assets or have any rights to any surpluses of the System.
+Harris County, Texas, does not provide any funding to the System, hold title to any of the System's assets, or have any rights to any surpluses of the System.

-The System's primary mission is to provide quality preventive, medical, hospital and emergency care to the indigent and needy of Harris County and to others with the ability to pay.
+The System's primary mission is to provide quality preventive, medical, hospital, and emergency care to the indigent and needy of Harris County and to others with the ability to pay.
 All activities conducted by the System are directly associated with the furtherance of this mission and are, therefore, considered to be operating activities.